TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

  #### 1.)
 Input microphone shall measure acoustic vibrations through the medium. [ Input subsystem functionality requirement]

 The goal of the system is to cancel noise from the outside, in order for this to be accomplished, a device must be able to measure the sound vibrations through the physical medium.
 The electret microphone can read the sound vibrations through a medium.
-The electret microphone utilizes a diaphragm, capacitor, and JFET to generate a varying voltage which is then output to a pre-amplifier[2].
 This input system will utilize the CMA-4544PF-W electret microphone from CUI Devices sold through Digi-Key.
 [1].

 #### 2.)
 The input microphone shall be able to measure input frequencies from 20 Hz to 20 kHz.
 [Origin: Device Constraints]